UTS clubs and societies

-With the UTS Engineers Without Borders chapter, you can build upon your leadership and sustainability skills, and apply the theory you're learning in class to humanitarian engineering projects.
+With the UTS chapter of Engineers Without Borders, you can build upon your leadership and sustainability skills, and apply the theory you're learning in class to humanitarian engineering projects.
 Opportunities even include doing an internship overseas.

 Showcase your ingenuity and engineering skills by building, racing and marketing an open-wheel formula-style race car.
 Students from all Engineering disciplines are welcome to join UTS Motorsports.

-Discover everything robotics, from servos to software, and connect with likeminded students.
-The UTS Robotics Society can help you gain access to robotics equipment, participate in robot building competitions, and receive support from Faculty staff and industry.
+Discover everything robotics, from servos to software, and connect with like-minded students.
+The UTS Robotics Society can help you gain access to robotics equipment, participate in robot building competitions, and receive support from faculty and industry.